omarouarkoub/ParisEasyGuide/README.md

-# ParisEasyGuide
+# ParisEasyGuide+
-**Paris Guide** is your AI-powered companion for life in Paris.
+**Paris Easy Guide +** is your AI-powered companion for life in Paris.
 Get personalized help with transport, housing, budgeting, French administration, translation, local discoveries, and daily essentials.
 Designed for students, expats, newcomers, and travelers to explore Paris with confidence.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started